 The Basement Hall of the Omni is highly flexible, hosting anything from large group meetings to dance parties and creative workshops for up to 50 attendees.

-The Basement Library is ideal for reading groups and small presentations with attendance of up to 25 people.
+The Basement Library is ideal for reading groups, classes, and small presentations with attendance of up to 25 people.
+There are 6 public terminals located in this space as well.

 The large kitchen in the basement is stewarded by Food Not Bombs and is not yet ready for commercial use.
-Material Print Machine is no longer a member of the Omni.
-The office labeled “Phat Beets” on the floor plan is now the home of Liberated Lens, our resident radical film collective.
+One of the three small office-sized rooms off the Basement Library is the home of Liberated Lens, our resident radical film collective.